harshnisar/ml-india/_posts/2017-04-25-ml-india-interview-preethi-jyothi.md

 ---
 layout: post
 title: "ML-India interview series - Dr. Preethi Jyothi, Assistant Professor, Indian Institute of Technology-Bombay (IIT-B), India"
 excerpt: "Dr. Preethi Jyothi is an assistant professor at Indian Institute of Technology-Bombay (IIT-B), India.
 She completed her Ph.D. in speech recognition from the CSE department of Ohio State University, and did her B.Tech in computer science from NIT Calicut.
 She was a Beckman Postdoctoral Fellow at the University of Illinois at Urbana-Champaign.
-I obtained my Ph.D. from the CSE Department at The Ohio State University in 2013.
 Her research interests are broadly in the areas of automatic speech recognition and machine learning as applied to speech.
 "
 tags: [india, machine learning, data science, interview, mayank, IIIT-D, indraprashtha institute of information technology delhi]
 comments: true